Trello acquires Butler, a tool for automating repetitive tasks

 ButlerBot rules can become quite sophisticated.
 For example, it’s possible to create one that pings relevant users and bounces a card to the bottom of a list if said card is missing specific requirements, like an attachment or a to-do list.
 The PowerUp buttons are no less powerful — in a demo, Triscon created one that moved a card to the top of a list and posted a comment — a task that’d normally take multiple clicks and a fair amount of typing.

 “Atlassian’s mission is to unleash the potential of every team,” Pryor said.
-“Butler takes the things that people do an automates them in a way that unleashes their potential.”
+“Butler takes the things that people do and automates them in a way that unleashes their potential.”

-Trello’s acquisition of Butler follows a little over a month after workplace startup Coda — a kind of canvas that blends spreadsheets, presentations, apps, and documents in one — rolled out Automations, a feature which similarly enables users to program rules and perform actions.
+Trello’s acquisition of Butler comes a little over a month after workplace startup Coda — a kind of canvas that blends spreadsheets, presentations, apps, and documents in one — rolled out Automations, a feature that similarly enables users to program rules and perform actions.
 Unlike Butler, Automations works with third-party services like Slack and SMS.

-And it comes as competition in the workflow productivity heats up.
+And it comes as competition in the workflow productivity is heating up.
 In November, Airtable, an Excel-like extensible spreadsheet creator with a no-code drag-and-drop interface, secured $100 million at a valuation of $1.1 billion.

 “Working more efficiently has become a necessary skill with the constant demands on time in the modern workplace … Since changing the number of hours in a day or weeks in a year is not an option, people have to figure out how to get more done in the same amount of time,” he wrote in a forthcoming blog post.
 “That’s where Trello comes in, and that’s why we’re investing in bringing the power of automation to the masses.
 Butler is Trello’s first step down this road, enabling every user to automate pieces of their Trello workflow to save time, stay organized, and get more done.”